mstfrs/rickandmorty/README.md

 On Characters Page, when you click on one of the character names, you are redirected to the character details page.

+Additionally, pagination and skeleton were used in the project.

 ## Project Skeleton